repatterning/variational/development/README.md

 docker ps --all
 ```

-Never deploy a root container.
+Never deploy a root container.  **Remember**, during the development phase the container is a root container

+> *... which can cause new files in mounted volumes to be created as the root user on your host machine.
+To avoid this, run the container by specifying your user's userid:*
+>
+> $ docker run -u $(id -u):$(id -g) args...
+>

 <br>
 <br>